Colorful wooden buildings reflected in the water in one of the best cities in Norway to visit

 Bergen: Gateway to Norway’s Fjords

 The heart of Bergen’s charm lies in Bryggen, a UNESCO World Heritage site lined with colorful wooden houses dating back to the Hanseatic period.
-Walking through these narrow alleyways with their distinctive gabled buildings, you’ll feel transported back to the 14th century when the area served as a crucial trading center.
+Walking through these narrow alleyways with their recognizable gabled buildings, you’ll feel transported back to the 14th century when the area served as a crucial trading center.
 Today, these historic structures house craft shops, galleries, and restaurants that invite exploration.
-[SOURCE]

-For a spectacular panoramic view of the city, take the Fløibanen funicular to the top of Mount Fløyen.
+For a spectacular wide view of the city, take the Fløibanen funicular to the top of Mount Fløyen.
 In just six minutes, you’ll ascend 320 meters to a vantage point offering sweeping views of Bergen, its surrounding fjords, and the seven mountains that cradle the city.
 The mountain top also features walking paths, a restaurant, and a children’s playground, making it perfect for visitors of all ages.

 Bergen’s rich cultural scene includes the KODE art museums, which house one of Scandinavia’s largest collections of art and design, including works by Edvard Munch.
 Music enthusiasts should note that Bergen is the home of composer Edvard Grieg, whose former residence Troldhaugen is now a museum with regular summer concerts.